pnnl/ExaGO/buildsystem/README.md

 Clusters:

   By default, this script will attempt to determine the cluster it is being ran on using the hostname command.
 If a known cluster is found, it's respective script in the directory ./scripts/buildsystem will be sourced and the variable MY_CLUSTER will be set.
-For example, on PNNL cluster Marianas, hostname marianas.pnl.gov will be matched and ./scripts/buildsystem/marianasVariables.sh will be sourced.
-If you would like to add a cluster, create a script ./scripts/buildsystem/<my cluster>Variables.sh and specify the relevant environment variables.
+If you would like to add a cluster, create a script ./buildsystem/<job name>/<my cluster>Variables.sh and specify the relevant environment variables.
 If the hostname is not correctly finding your cluster, you may specify MY_CLUSTER environment variable before running this script and the script will respect the environment variable.
-For example, on ORNL Ascent cluster, the hostname does not find the cluster, so we must specify MY_CLUSTER when running:
+For example, on ORNL Frontier cluster, the hostname does not find the cluster, so we must specify MY_CLUSTER when running:

-    $ MY_CLUSTER=ascent ./buildsystem/build.sh --build-only
+    $ MY_CLUSTER=frontier ./buildsystem/build.sh --build-only

 Spack:

-  Each supported variables script in ./scripts/buildsystem activates a spack environment with all dependencies configured.
+  Each supported variables script in ./buildsystem/<job name> activates a spack environment with all dependencies configured.
 If you have built dependencies for ExaGO in a spack environment, you may simply activate the environment and run the build script specifying that you don't want to source any